wavemaker/docs/learn/react-native/skeleton-loader.md

 <img src={ClassLevelSkeletonLoader} style={{ width:300, height:500}}/>
 </div>

-## Using Lottie Animation
+## Using Lottie Animations

-Before implementing the Skeleton Loader using Lottie animation, ensure the following steps are to be taken.
+You can create engaging user experiences using Lottie animations, which helps add visuals to your app, making it more engaging and memorable.
+Before implementing Skeleton Loader using Lottie animation, ensure the following steps are taken.

-### Key Considerations for Lottie Animation
+### Prerequisites for Using Lottie Animation

 - Resource File: Keep the resource file handy, for example, a JSON file.
 - Lottie Animation Resource as Skeleton Loader: Ensure the resource path provided in the `skeletonanimationresource` property is correct for Page, Prefab, and Partial.
 See [Uploading Animation Resource File](#uploading-animation-resource-file).